 - Checks should be eliminated at Romania’s and Bulgaria’s land, sea and air borders with Schengen countries

-- Current border checks have a negative economic impact
+- Current border checks have a negative economic impact and undermine citizens’ trust

 - Croatia should also join Schengen as soon as the required criteria have been met